When you’re working in ecommerce no day is the same. It’s one of the fastest-growing and constantly-changing industries out there.

 Free delivery is the most convincing purchase driver

-These are the top 5 purchase drivers in 2023:
+These are the top 5 purchase drivers in 2025 when consumers shop online:

 Consumers spend more with free shipping